chsantoshkumar211/15CSE211/README.md

 Output : The outputs of the programmes are stored in the text files with the info regarding the time taken to sort the arrays

 ## How to run
-Command to run the python script through terminal :
+Commands to run the python script through terminal :
 - python3 bubble_sort.py
 - python3 selection_sort.py
 - python3 insertion_sort.py
 - python3 merge_sort.py
 - python3 quick_sort.py
+- python3 heap_sort.py